President: Bujar Nishani

 The president, who serves a five-year term, has an important role as the head of the legal system and commander of the country's armed forces.

-The Socialists refused to recognise the election result, and began a campaign of mass protests and civil disobedience in support of demands for a partial recount.
+The outcome of the previous election, which returned the centre-right Democratic Party to power in 2009 by an extremely slender margin, was hotly disputed by the Socialists, who refused to recognise the result and launched a campaign of mass protests and civil disobedience in support of demands for a recount.